 Our training classes “Customs Compliance I – Overview” and “Customs Compliance II – Intermediate” are indispensable for a solid understanding of the subject matter.
 These training opportunities cover a wide range of topics, including Canadian and American customs activities, customs clearance import-export issues, customs classification and compliance management as part of your global business activities.

-In addition, we offer a training course on “Customs Classification” so that you can become familiar with the interpretation of the rules of origin and correctly classify your company’s products based on customs tariffs, allowing you to validate the work done by the customs broker.
+In addition, we offer a training course on “Tariff Classification” so that you can become familiar with the interpretation of the rules of origin and correctly classify your company’s products based on customs tariffs, allowing you to validate the work done by the customs broker.

 Where is the training held?